GRAPHIC-Take Five: Everything to play for

 Ball park figureshttps://tmsnrt.rs/3V2GmUw

-(Compiled by Dhara Ranasinghe; Graphics by Vincent Flasseur, Sumanta Sen, Pasit Kongkunakornkul, Vineet Sachdev and Kripa Jayaram; Editing by Barbara lewis)
+(Compiled by Dhara Ranasinghe; Graphics by Vincent Flasseur, Sumanta Sen, Pasit Kongkunakornkul, Vineet Sachdev and Kripa Jayaram; Editing by Barbara Lewis and Toby Chopra)

 ((Dhara.Ranasinghe@thomsonreuters.com; +442075422684;))